-If a Complainant does not want to participate in an investigation or resolution process, or expresses a desire to AAEO for their identity not to be shared (e.g. remain anonymous), the University reserves the right to investigate and/or take other appropriate action as may be necessary to protect the safety of both parties and the campus community, as further described in the Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints Operating Procedure.
-The decision as to whether the University will proceed with an investigation or pursue other appropriate action under these circumstances ultimately rests with the AAEO Director.
-In the event this request cannot be honored, the AAEO Director will contact the Complainant about this decision.
+If a Complainant does not want to participate in a resolution process, or expresses a desire to the Office of Equal Opportunity for their identity not to be shared (e.g. remain anonymous), the University reserves the right to take appropriate action as may be necessary to protect the safety of both parties and the campus community, as further described in the Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints Involving Student Respondents - Interim Procedure, the Resolution Procedures for Title IX Offenses involving Student Respondents under 2020 Final Rule, the Handling and Resolving Discrimination, Harassment, and Sexual Misconduct Complaints involving Employee Respondents - Interim Procedure, as applicable.

+The decision as to whether the University will take appropriate action under these circumstances ultimately rests with the Office of Equal Opportunity Director or Title IX Coordinator as dictated by their areas of oversight.
+In the event this request cannot be honored, the Office of Equal Opportunity will contact the Complainant about this decision.